amrita-ctrl/cpp/README.md

 List of C++ Language Loop Programs with Examples

  1. Write C++ program to print alphabets from a to z.

+ 2. Write C++ program to print multiplication table of a given number.

+ 3. Write C++ program to print all natural numbers in reverse order.

+ 4. Write C++ program to print sum of digits enter by user.

+ 5. Write C++ program to find sum of even numbers between 1 to n.

+ 6. Write C++ program to find sum of odd numbers between 1 to n

+ 7. Write C++ program to swap first and last digit of a number.